thibaudcolas/curlylint/README.md

 {% if not something %}</a>{% endif %}
 ```

 This is a work in progress.
-Feel free to contribute :)
+Feel free to contribute :upside_down_face:

 [jinja]: http://jinja.pocoo.org/docs/2.9/
 [djangotemplates]: https://docs.djangoproject.com/en/1.11/ref/templates/language/